cloudflare/workers-docs/build-an-application/tutorials/build-a-slack-bot.md

 TODO: a user should know what their subdomain is for the Slack bot before continuing into the Slack config section.
 With zoneless/zoned workers, how can we help users understand what their bot URL is?

 ### Configure a Slack application

 To post messages from our Cloudflare Worker into a Slack channel, you'll need to create an application in Slack's UI.
-To do this, go to Slack's API section, at [api.slack.com/apps](<https://api.slack.com/apps>), and select "Create New App".
+To do this, go to Slack's API section, at [api.slack.com/apps](https://api.slack.com/apps), and select "Create New App".

 ![Create a Slack App](../media/create-a-slack-app.png)

-Slack applications have a ton of features, but we'll make use of two of them, *Incoming Webhooks*, and *Slash Commands*, to build our Worker-powered Slack bot.
+Slack applications have a ton of features, but we'll make use of two of them, _Incoming Webhooks_, and _Slash Commands_, to build our Worker-powered Slack bot.

 #### Incoming Webhook

-*Incoming Webhooks* are URLs that you can use to send messages to your Slack channels.
+_Incoming Webhooks_ are URLs that you can use to send messages to your Slack channels.
 Our incoming webhook will be paired with GitHub's webhook support to send messages to a Slack channel whenever there is updates to issues in a given repository.
-We'll look at the code in more detail as we build our Worker, but for now, let's create the Slack webhook!
+We'll look at the code in more detail as we build our Worker, but for now, let's create the Slack webhook.

-On the sidebar, select *Incoming Webhooks*, and in the section "Webhook URLs for your Workspace", select "Add New Webhook to Workspace".
+On the sidebar, select _Incoming Webhooks_, and in the section "Webhook URLs for your Workspace", select "Add New Webhook to Workspace".
 On the following screen, select the channel that you want your webhook to send messages to: you can select a room, like #general or #code, or be DMed directly by our Slack bot when the webhook is called.
-Authorizing the new webhook URL should bring you back to the *Incoming Webhooks* page, where you'll be able to view your new webhook URL.
-We'll add this into our Workers code later: for now, we'll move onto adding the second component of our Slack bot, a *Slash Command*.
+Authorizing the new webhook URL should bring you back to the _Incoming Webhooks_ page, where you'll be able to view your new webhook URL.
+We'll add this into our Workers code later: for now, we'll move onto adding the second component of our Slack bot, a _Slash Command_.

 ![Slack Incoming Webhook](../media/slack-incoming-webhook.png)

 #### Slash Command

-A *Slash Command* in Slack is a custom-configured command that can be attached to a URL request: for instance, if we configured `/weather <zip>`, Slack would make an HTTP POST request to a configured URL, passing the text `<zip>` to get the weather for a specified zip code.
+A _Slash Command_ in Slack is a custom-configured command that can be attached to a URL request: for instance, if we configured `/weather <zip>`, Slack would make an HTTP POST request to a configured URL, passing the text `<zip>` to get the weather for a specified zip code.
 In our application, we'll use the `/issue` command to look up GitHub issues using the [GitHub API](https://developer.github.com).
 Typing `/issue cloudflare/wrangler#1` will send an HTTP POST request to our Cloudflare Worker, sending the text `cloudflare/wrangler#1`, which we'll use to find the [relevant GitHub issue](https://github.com/cloudflare/wrangler/issues/1).

-On the sidebar, select *Slash Commands*, and create your first slash command.
+On the sidebar, select _Slash Commands_, and create your first slash command.
 For our example, we'll use the command `/issue`.
 The request URL should be the `/lookup` path on your Worker URL: for instance, if your Worker will be hosted at `https://myworkerurl.com`, the Request URL should be `https://myworkerurl.com/lookup`.

 ![Create Slack Command](../media/create-slack-command.png)

 ### Configure your GitHub Webhooks